pflanze/functional-perl/docs/howto.md

 let go.
 Add a reference to the data structure to itself, and it will never be freed.
 The leaked data structures are never reclaimed before the exit of the process (or at least the perl interpreter) as they are not reachable anymore (by normal programs).
+It's well-known in the Perl community.

-The solution is to strategically weaken a reference in the cycle (usually the cyclic reference that's put inside the structure itself), using `Scalar::Utils`'s `weaken`. `FP::Weak` also has `Weakened` which is often handy, and `Keep` to protect a reference from such weakening attacks in case it's warranted.
+The solution is to strategically weaken a reference in the cycle (usually the cyclic reference that's put inside the structure itself), using `Scalar::Utils`'s `weaken`. `FP::Weak` also has `Weakened` which is often handy, and `Keep` to protect a reference from such weakening attacks in case it should remain strong.

-The most frequent case using reference cycles in functional programs are self-referential closures:
+The most frequent case involving reference cycles in functional programs are self-referential closures:

     sub foo {
         my ($start)=@_;